Neptune in the 1st House

 The 1st house also describes one’s birth and the circumstances surrounding it.
 This can even stretch into early childhood events:

 The experience of physical birth may be felt by the person with a 1st house Neptune as a process in which he or she has no volition or choice.
 It is the mother’s will, or perhaps that of the doctor or midwife, but not one’s own; and the archetypal Martial component of struggle, inherent in the birth process, is often curiously absent.
 I have seen this placement in the charts of many people whose mothers were drugged into unconsciousness during the birth process, and both mother and infant share in the topor and lassitude which results.
 The whole experience takes place, as it were, under the water.
 Later in life, the individual tends to deal with external reality with the same lassitude and passivity. ~ The Astrological Neptune & the Quest for Redemption

 Neptune in the 1st house is directly opposite the house of one-to-one relationships, both public and personal (7th).
-Relationships are, in this case, sometimes comprised of the victim/saviour dilemma.
-With Neptune’s addictive propensities, it can lead an individual to be dangerously needy of others and emotionally manipulative.
+Relationships are sometimes comprised of the victim/saviour dilemma.
+With Neptune’s addictive propensities, it can lead them to be dangerously needy of others and emotionally manipulative.
 The fear of separateness can dominate and the need to fuse with others can be just as powerful.
-Neptune here may indicate a highly compassionate nature and someone who looks to others for an emotional connection.
-This person may be attracted to healing and counselling roles that suit their capacity for empathy, sympathy and the ability to enter into another’s feelings.
-Above all, the sensitive qualities are highly unique and when used positively this person expresses great compassion towards everyone they meet.
+Neptune here will often indicate a highly compassionate nature and someone who looks to others for an emotional connection.
+So they may be attracted to healing and counseling roles that suit their capacity for empathy, sympathy, and the ability to enter into another’s feelings.
+Above all, the sensitive qualities are highly unique and when used positively they express great compassion towards everyone they meet.